drpetersonfernandes/SimpleLauncher/parameters.md

 **Emulator Parameters (Example):** -fullscreen<br>
 **Fullscreen Parameter:** -fullscreen<br>

-Documentation can be found at [PCSX2 Website](https://pcsx2.net/docs/).
+Documentation can be found at [PCSX2 Website](https://pcsx2.net/docs/).<br>
 This emulator may require BIOS or system files to work properly.

 ## Sony PlayStation 3

-Double-check the file and folder locations when entering them into Simple Launcher, especially in the Parameters field.
+Double-check the file and folder locations when entering them into 'Simple Launcher', especially in the Parameters field.

 **System Folder (Example):** c:\Sony PlayStation 3<br>
 **System Is MAME?** false<br>